by Claire Bown

 Most people are likely to forget information when they are not challenged to think about it or when they are not given the opportunity to make connections between new and prior knowledge.
 We know lecturing only leads to about 5% information retention and that people learn best when they are actively involved in the learning process, yet the traditional lecture-style museum guide still exists.

-With my new tour at the Rijksmuseum this week, I have been concerned about learning enough content when really I should be thinking about what content is the most relevant to this particular group and how and when will I impart that information.
+With our private and family tours at Thinking Museum, we think carefully about what content is the most relevant to a particular group and how and when that information should be shared.
 There is a good balance to be struck between offering thematic content and a method of delivery that is flexible and forward-thinking in its approach.
+We’re looking to find it.